Suspect Killed In Officer-Involved Shooting Near Sacramento State

 “Loud banging noises that weren’t fireworks I guess,” one resident said.

 Some Crossings residents said they were not being allowed back into their apartments Tuesday afternoon as police kept Ramona Avenue blocked off.
-A student who’s lived at the complex for several years who says he wasn’t surprised to come back home and see a police presence in his neighborhood.
+Student David White, who’s lived at the complex for several years, says he wasn’t surprised to come back home and see a police presence in his neighborhood.

 “My car has been broken into three times here.
 There’s a bunch of parties that happen here.
-And there’s a lack of security detail, you know major security, so there’s always been kind of problems here,” David White said.
+And there’s a lack of security detail, you know, major security, so there’s always been kind of problems here,” he said.

 ALSO: Young Woman Shot At Cemetery Was Likely Innocent Bystander, Sheriff’s Office Says